Latand/MedSyncWebApp/mkdocs/docs/configuration.md

 # Configuration Setup

-Before spinning up your instance of the MedSync WebApp & Bot, you need to set up a few configuration files.
+Before spinning up your instance of the MedSync WebApp & Bot, you need to clone the repository and set up a few configuration files.

 ## 1. Preliminary Steps